 Asbestos is a mineral fiber that has been used commonly in a variety of building construction materials for insulation and as a fire-retardant.
-Because of its fiber strength and heat resistant properties, asbestos has been used for a wide range of manufactured goods, mostly in building materials (roofing shingles, ceiling and floor tiles, paper products, and asbestos cement products), friction products (automobile clutch, brake, and transmission parts), heat-resistant fabrics, packaging, gaskets, and coatings.
+Because of its fiber strength and heat resistant properties, asbestos has been used for a wide range of manufactured goods, mostly in building materials (siding, transite heat shields, transite ducting, various heat shields and insulation, HVAC canvas, drywall and joint compound, insulation, electrical insulation, insulation, boiler wrap, vermiculite, roofing shingles, ceiling tiles, floor tiles and mastic, and asbestos cement products), friction products (automobile clutch, brake, and transmission parts), heat-resistant fabrics, packaging, gaskets, and coatings.

 Asbestos Sampling Offered:

 - Asbestos Air Sampling: PCM and TEM Asbestos sampling and testing